Summer excursions Ilulissat

 The helicopter takes off from Ilulissat Airport, and flies as low as the safety and protection regulations allow, over mountains, lakes, rivers and Kangia Icefjord.
 We land on the mountain at the edge of the ice sheet - in the middle of the protected UNESCO area.

+No boat or hiker can get here on the outer edge of the mountain in front of the giant glacier.
 Flying a helicopter is an experience in itself, and combined with the scenery in these surroundings, the trip is an absolute classic.

 It surprises most people how great an experience it is getting close to such large animals like whales.